lucascamacho/coevo_mut_antag/README.md

 ## Acknowledgments

-* My supervisor Paulo Guimarães.
+* My supervisor Paulo Guimarães Jr.
 * To all the actual and pass students of MiudoLab and Lage's at USP.
-* Charles Darwin for dive in that crazy trip in a crazy ship and write about it.
 * Alan Turing for develop the base of computers that we have nowadays.
 * Electric Octopus, Jimmy Hendrix, Naxatras and several other psychodelic bands that help me code better.